-Note 9.
+Note 10.
 Transactions with Related Parties

-Receivable balances from affiliates primarily relate to derivative contracts (net of collateralization) used to hedge risks assumed on variable annuity contracts.
-The Company has derivative instrument (net asset) with affiliates amounting to \$139.42 million and \$255.12 million as at December 2021 and December 2020 respectively, which is netted with net collateral payable amounting to \$119.52 million and \$240.77 million as at December 2021 and December 2020 respectively.
-These balances are presented in the Statement of financial condition as \$19.9 million and \$14.34 million as at December 2021 and December 2020 respectively.
-The Company's other receivables from and payables to affiliates are immaterial as at December 2021 and December 2020.
-Further, the company had secured financing amounting to \$12.87 million and \$14.04 million as at December 2021 and December 2020 respectively.
+Receivable balances from affiliates primarily relate to derivative contracts (net of collateralization) used to hedge risks assumed on annuity contracts.
+The Company has derivative instrument (net asset) with affiliates amounting to \$4.40 million and \$139.42 million as at December 2022 and December 2021 respectively, which is netted with net collateral receivable/payable amounting to \$4.86 million and \$119.52 million as at December 2022 and December 2021 respectively.
+These balances are presented in the Statement of financial condition as Nil as at December 2022 and \$19.9 million as at December 2021 respectively.
+The Company's other receivables from and payables to affiliates are immaterial as at December 2022 and December 2021.
+Further, the Company had secured financing amounting to \$10.47 million and \$12.87 million as at December 2022 and December 2021 respectively.
 See Note 6 and Note 7 for details.

-The Company had a loan receivable from Group Inc. of approximately \$177.93 million and \$207.42 million as at December 2021 and December 2020, included in unsecured intercompany loan.
-The Company had accrued interest of \$0.23 million and \$1.55 million, in connection with this loan.
+The Company had a loan receivable from Group Inc. of \$99.03 million and \$177.93 million as at December 2022 and December 2021, included in unsecured intercompany loan.
+The Company had accrued interest of \$3.85 million and \$0.23 million, in connection with this loan.
 The carrying amount of this loan receivable approximates fair value as this borrowing is short term and accrues interest at a variable rate per annum, subject to change, as negotiated by the parties.
-For the years ended December 2021 and December 2020, the Company earned \$3.11 million and \$4.61 million, as interest income from the intercompany loan with Group Inc. which is reflected in the statements of operations within net investment income.
+For the years ended December 2022 and December 2021, the Company earned \$3.60 million and \$3.11 million, as interest income from the intercompany loan with Group Inc.